 Carl Linnaeus (1707-1778), Swedish botanist, physician, and zoologist who formalized binomial nomenclature, the modern system of naming organisms.

-But since the discovery of genetic fingerprinting by Professor Sir Alec Jeffreys at the University of Leicester and the advent of DNA testing, a much richer, deeper and truer family history can be uncovered.
-Much like a surname, Y-DNA is handed down in a male line from father to sonbut there's no census taker to mangle the spelling, and instead of names that have only been handed down for a few hundred years, we can follow the Y-DNA sequence in a man's genes (a "haplogroup") that goes back hundreds of thousands of years.
-Like a surname, haplogroups can develop variants (mutations): parts of the DNA chain can get dropped or resequenced as it is passed on to the next generation.
-By comparing one man's Y-DNA to the Y-DNA of other men from different times and places, we can track a sequence of mutations, in order to figure out when and even where the DNA first changed... and who it came from.
+Like a surname, Y-DNA is handed down from father to sonbut there's no census taker to mangle the spelling.
+Instead of following the Hause surname for a few hundred years, we can now follow the Y-DNA sequence in Hause family genes (a "haplogroup") for hundreds of thousands of years, to the inception of the human race.
+Like a surname, a haplogroup develops variants (mutations) when parts of the DNA chain get dropped or resequenced as it is passed on to the next generation.
+By comparing the sequence of one man's Y-DNA to the Y-DNA of other men from different times and places, we can track a series of mutations to figure out when and where the DNA first changed... and even who it came from.

 Two to three million years ago, our ancestors transitioned out of the trees ('branching out,' in a perfect genealogical metaphor) and began living on the savannah.
 As a result, our ancestors's physiology started to evolve in order to fit their new lifestyle: By chance, a broken gene (a gene unable to make working proteins because of a random change to their DNA sequence) called CMP-Neu5Ac Hydroxylase (CMAH) in our early common ancestor was a mutation thatinstead of hurting early mancontributed to improved skeletal muscle capacity for oxygen utilization.
 As a result, our ancestors grew longer legs, bigger feet, large gluteal muscles, and developed better sweat glandsgiving them powerful legs for walking with an improved cooling system.
 Our ancestors used these advances to become apex predators, adopting a new hunting pattern known as persistence hunting: they would go out in the heat of the day, while other carnivores were resting, to chase their prey until it was too hot and exhausted to run anymore.
 (Before you think our ancestors were too lucky, the broken CMAH gene also increased the risk of cancer and type-2 diabetes.)